sonowz/sonowz-backend/sonowz-raytrace/README.md

 http://61.74.24.50:5555

 #### Used:
-- PostgreSQL for nonvolatile message queue
+- Sqlite for simple message queue
 - Websocket for receiving queue status

 ## TODO